lisy09/ks-installer/README.md

 In addition to supporting deploying on VM and BM, KubeSphere also supports installing on cloud-hosted and on-premises existing Kubernetes clusters.

+> This is a fork from [kubesphere/ks-installer](https://github.com/kubesphere/ks-installer) to support multiarch cluster.

 ## Prerequisites

 > - Kubernetes Version: 1.15.x, 1.16.x, 1.17.x, 1.18.x;